A Tale About Love II - a Change in Relationships

 “You’re right, James.
 Make some movements as if you were going to pick up your charts and start to put them into your case.
 Perhaps that’ll wake her up.
 I’ll talk to her.”

 He got up and asked Eileen whether he could talk to her for a moment alone.
 She looked at me, but I shook my head and started to assemble my charts in a nice little heap and opened my case to start to close the meeting.
 Everyone looked at me, but I shrugged my shoulders and continued to get my stuff together.
-My people got the idea and went along so when the two came back, we were ready to leave.
-She looked at the empty table in front of us and was surprised and even more so when I took my computer and closed it in front of her.
+My people got the idea and went along, so when the two came back, we were ready to leave.
+She looked at the empty table in front of us and was surprised, and even more so when I took my computer and closed it in front of her.

 She swallowed drily and looked around - everyone was staring at her.

-There was silence in the room as she slowly left, and then, as managed by a string, everyone looked first at Sir Allan, and then at me.
+There was silence in the room as she slowly left, and then, as if managed by a string, everyone looked first at Sir Allan and then at me.
+Sir Allan asked,”Could we go on with the meeting, please?
+It has been some time since I could stretch my legs.”

 “Now, James, tell me what happened.
-This was rather unexpected, and I must say, your suggestion to tell her to shut up or we would walk, worked just fine, but tell me why all this.
+This was rather unexpected, and I must say, your suggestion to tell her to shut up or we would walk worked just fine, but tell me why all this.
 Is she not your future mother-in-law?
 Was this a family fight?”

 “Sir Allan, some weeks ago I had a short but rather explosive discussion with her about the way she behaved at the last meeting and how she treated Frank.
-That was unasked for and not something I would have expected from her.
+Her behaviour was uncalled for and not something I would have expected from her.
 She made life very difficult for Frank and when I tried to explain this to her, all she could say was that he had offered it and that it was her right to accept what was offered.
 I exploded and gave her a lesson on ethics, told her that our company fulfills its commitments whatever it costs, and hung up on her.
 That was the last time I spoke to her, and the tone of this meeting was as much a surprise to me as it was for you, but you saved it and we have the job.
 Let’s forget what happened.”

-He looked at me for a long time, considered everything, and finally nodded.
+He looked at me for a long time, considered everything and finally nodded.

 “You’ll do well here, in Australia and in our company.
 I just hope that your private affairs are not impacted, but that is your problem, not mine, Good luck!”